-- 1 [no object] Be entitled to a particular benefit or privilege by fulfilling a necessary condition: they do not qualify for compensation paymentsMore example sentences
+- 1 [no object] Be entitled to a particular benefit or privilege by fulfilling a necessary condition: a pensioner who does not qualify for income supportMore example sentences

-be eligible for, meet the requirements for; be entitled to, be permitted
+be eligible, meet the requirements; be entitled to, be allowed, be permitted

 - Their illegal status meant they could not qualify for state benefits and could be ejected during recessions without the host governments facing accusations of compulsory repatriation.

 - Experts estimate that as many as 80% of the pensioner population will eventually qualify for means-tested benefits.

 - But it may also be possible to find ways of offering discounts to other groups, he said - such as those on low wages who earned just too much to qualify for council tax benefit.